Rayz-Dev-Team/Rayz/README.md

 <p align = "left">

-DISCLAMER: This is just a "Bug fix" repo.
-I am looking for bugs and patching them.
-This will be updated to main on the offical rayz repo.

 ## > Introduction

 A warm welcome to the **Rayz** Github repo!
 Rayz is a multi-utility Guilded bot built in Python, using [Shay's Guilded.py!](https://github.com/shayypy/guilded.py) wrapper library.
 This document provides guidelines on how to contribute to the project and set up the bot on your local machine.